reTHINK-project/dev-java-hyperty/docs/abstract-hyperty.md

 Messages of type create are processed by the callback setup at `onNotification`.

-### onNotification( callback ) function
+### onNotification( handler ) function

-Setup the callback to process invitations to be an Observer or to be notified some existing DataObjectObserver was deleted.
+Setup the handler to process invitations to be an Observer or to be notified some existing DataObjectObserver was deleted.

 ### subscribe( address, handler ) function

 Send a subscription message towards `address` with a callback that sets the handler at `<address>/changes` (ie `eventBus.sendMessage( ..)`).

+### create( dataObjectUrl, runtimeUrl, handler ) function

+Send a create message towards `runtimeUrl/sm` with `body.resource = dataObjectUrl`.

 ### storage management